ISISComputingGroup/ibex_developers_manual/TPGx00.md

 > !!!
 Important that the `<ENQ>` is not terminated with `<CR><LF>` which would cause the device to report syntax error.

+## Talking to a real device or the emulator

+### Talking to a real device

+TPG300

+1. Connect it to the moxa and identify the COM port it is linked to through `NPort Administrator`.
+2. Start HTerm and connect to the right COM port with the following settings: \
+Baud: 9600, Data: 8, Stop: 1, Parity: None
+3. When sending the first command use ASC and CR-LF as `Send on enter`
+4. You should recieve an ACK (acknowledgement).
+5. Now send the HEX code 05 ENQ command !
+Make sure you change the type to HEX and the"Send on enter" to None.
+6. The data returned should be what you requested in the first command.

+TPG500

+You can use "TCP Terminal" to connect to the IP address of the TPG500 with the port being 8000.
+Then follow the instructions above but use TCP Terminal instead of HTerm.
+There won't be COM port settings as the commiunication is done through TCP now.

+### Talking to an emulator

+See [this wiki page](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Emulating-Devices) on how to start an emulator.
+Or alternatively start the tests with the `-a` flag to run the emulator and IOC.

+Once it's running you can read off the IP address and PORT from the lewis start command.
+Use those in the TCP Term to send instructions directly to the emulator.

 ## Differences between the 300 and 500
 The TPG500 is the slightly newer version of the TPG300; the main differences between these two devices is in their communication protocols.
 See the manuals for what these properties are used for.